niflylab/TACI_CalciumImagingPlugin/README.md

 # TACI Calcium Imaging Plugin
-A Plugin in FIJI for analysis of confocal calcium imaging with sparse cells which are located in multiple z-positions.
+A Plugin in FIJI/ImageJ for analysis of 3D confocal calcium imaging with cells appearing on multiple z-planes and exhibiting z-drift.

 ---